gerelef/key-references/README.md

-# c-reference
+# Reference files
- Reference for most basic C syntax & features
+References for key things I don't want to forget, and I might have to look back to if I'm too rusty or just forgetful.